Samya129/ReadMe-Generator/READMETemplate.md

 ## Questions

 * If you have any questions regarding this repository, contact me either by email at **${inquiryResponses.email}**, or you can find more of my work within my github account attached here [${inquiryResponses.github}](https://github.com/${inquiryResponses.github}).
-Here, you can open an issue if needed.
+Here, you can also open an issue if needed.